Sources

 Original cataloging is done following RDA standards.

-GPO creates original records at “Full” level.
-For exceptions, see Cataloging/Metadata Encoding Levels Policies.
+- Higher Priority: GPO creates original records at PCC level.

 Detailed instructions for exporting OCLC records will be available in a forthcoming chapter: Bibliographic Cataloging: Adding GPO Records to OCLC Connexion and the Catalog of U.S. Government Publications (CGP).